Eseperio/blueschema/README.md

 # BlueSchema

 BlueSchema is a collection of JSON Schemas that describe an application in a structured way so AI tools can easily understand every component.
-The schemas capture entities, actions, data sources, environment variables, access control, and basic views.
-Each action includes a `description` that explains what the action does, acting as the prompt for AI-assisted tooling.
+The schemas capture entities, actions, services, data sources, environment variables, access control, and basic views.
+Each action and service includes a `description` that explains what it does, acting as the prompt for AI-assisted tooling.

 ## Why BlueSchema?